wjia26/twitter-datalake-lambda-function/README.md

 I use "EventBridge(CloudWatch Events)" to schedule a cron job to run every 3minutes.

+The repository includes all dependencies which will work on the Amazon AMI build for Lambda.

 More information can be found on my [website](https://iamwilliamj.com/)